 “The great thing about Florida Hospital’s imaging services is that they are integrated into the entire Florida Hospital system — all of our doctors, imaging centers, radiologists, labs, hospitals and specialists are connected under one system — pre-, during and post-care, all avenues are connected between the services and medical teams you need from start to finish,” concludes Sharpe.

-Learn more about imaging services at Florida Hospital and FRi— Diagnostic Imaging.
+Learn more about our imaging services online.